styler00dollar/VSGAN-tensorrt-docker/README.md

 # If you want to rebuild from scratch or have errors, try to build without cache
 # If you still have problems, try to uncomment "RUN apt-get dist-upgrade -y" in the Dockerfile and try again
 docker build --no-cache -t styler00dollar/vsgan_tensorrt:latest .
-# If you encounter 401 unauthorized error, use this command before running docker build
+# If you encounter 401 unauthorized error, pull an image manually, for example
 docker pull nvcr.io/nvidia/tensorrt:21.12-py3
-# The dev docker has more requirements and requires that you get files manually prior to building
-# Look into the docker file for more information

 # run the docker with docker-compose
 # go into the vsgan folder, inside that folder should be compose.yaml, run this command